open-retina/open-retina/README.md

 - modules: pytorch modules that define layers and losses
 - models: pytorch lightning models that define models that can be trained and evaluated (i.e. models from specific papers)
 - data_io: dataloaders to manage access of data to be used for training
-- model_analysis: Methods to interpret above models
+- insilico: Methods perform _insilico_ experiments with above models
     - stimulus_optimization: optimize inputs for neurons of above models according to interpretable objectives (e.g. most exciting inputs)
-    - ... (gradient analysis, data analysis)
+    - future options: gradient analysis, data analysis
 - utils: Utility functions that are used across above submodules